Mine water heat

 Seaham Garden Village

-In partnership with Durham County Council and the Coal Authority, Tolent Construction are developing an exemplary Garden Village at Seaham, County Durham.
+Working with Durham County Council we are supporting the development of an exemplary domestic mine water heat scheme as part of the new Garden Village at Seaham, County Durham.